La Center Middle School Handbook2019-2020

 Internet and Electronic Device User Expectations

 These expectations must be followed for any and all internet activity on school devices or while using school accounts.
-Not following any portion of this contract will result in consequences including the loss of privilege to utilize school devices or accounts, and possible discipline, including suspension.
+Not following any portion of these expectations will result in consequences, including the loss of privilege to utilize school devices or accounts, and possible discipline, including suspension.

-- Only visit school approved websites and resources (including educational games)
+- Only visit school-approved websites and resources (including approved educational games).

-- Students will not send or forward images, videos, screenshots, and information that might bully, embarrass, hurt, or harass someone or damage his or her reputation.
+- Students will not send or forward images, videos, screenshots, or information that might bully, embarrass, hurt or harass someone or damage his or her reputation.